What do you when your 3 year old says no to everything, no matter what? Learn the vital tactics to discipline and handle the endless no’s.

 Free resource: As frustrating as her behavior may be, a lot of it can be prevented simply by seeing things from her perspective.
 In The Power of Empathy, you’ll learn how empathy is the secret key that makes a huge difference in how we interact with our kids.

 Imagine transforming your relationship, using just the lessons you’ll learn right here.
-Join my newsletter and grab your PDF below—at no cost to you:
+Grab your PDF below—at no cost to you.
+You’ll also get my newsletters, which parents say they LOVE:

 2. Offer choices